fluid-checkout/fluid-checkout/readme.txt

 == Upgrade Notice ==

+= 4.0 =
+* BREAKING CHANGES - Changes to how substeps are added to the checkout page can break functionality of Fluid Checkout PRO and other add-ons until they are also updated to the latest versions.

 = 2.3 =
 * POSSIBLY BREAKING CHANGES - Some template files were moved, which can cause customizations to those files to stop working.
 See details in the changelog section.